The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force: Abstract

-The calculation of Casimir force magnitude interpreted as consequence of an energy measurement of the generalized quantum field of a photon in the state corresponding to one «Feynman path» is given.
-A metalic mirrors here plays role of classic apparatus measuring energy of this field not collapsing it.
+The calculation of Casimir force magnitude interpreted as consequence of an energy measurement of the generalized quantum field of a \guillemotleft deinterlaced\guillemotright\ photon in the state corresponding to a \guillemotleft Feynman path\guillemotright\ element is given.
+A metallic mirrors here plays role of classic apparatus measuring energy of this field.